Pre-School Manager: Mrs Caroline Stoneham CACHE 3 DPP

 Structured Learning Activities

-All the children enjoy regular Aerobics sessions and age appropriate French lessons.
-The Butterfly children are also given the opportunity to participate in the Pre-School Reading Scheme.
+The Butterfly children are also given the opportunity to participate in the Pre-School Home Learning.
 From time to time other visitors will assist us with a wide range of activities including music sessions, dentistry, storytelling and road safety.

 The children are grouped according to their age and stage of development.
-One or two members of staff supervise each group.
 Each child is allocated a key person who will act as a point of contact for parents/carers and who will familiarise themselves with their appointed child and his/her needs/achievements.
 The afternoons are run as one group of mixed age children.
-The children will be sub-divided for a variety of activities to allow everyone to be given the opportunity to reach their full potential.

 The Value of Play